7 Best Kitchen Cabinets Paint Colors for a Happier Kitchen

 Save yourself the trouble and read this story before you even pick up a paint brush.
-We asked seven interior designers to share their favorite kitchen cabinet shades and why they love them.
+We asked seven interior designers to share their favorite kitchen cabinet paint colors.
+And these aren’t just any kitchen cabinet paint colors, either — these are the colors that will really shine, hold up well over time, and add a bit of happiness to the kitchen.

 1. White and dark gray